 |

-Desert Honeysuckle, Texas Firecracker.
+Desert Honeysuckle, Texas Firecracker

 Mounding shrub to 5 feet with narrow light green leaves and spikes of tubular, bright red-orange flowers.
 Blooms heaviest in spring, occasionally in summer and fall.
 Heat loving, drought tolerant, for sun or partial shade.
 Deciduous.
 Cut back to keep dense and for more blooms.
 A favorite for butterflies and hummingbirds.
 Native to southwest Texas and northern Mexico.
 USDA zones 7 - 10.